ian-wiseman/API/README.md

 ## Decision

 To provide a platform for clients to speak with Psychologists, Teale will use an a chat application resembling Slack.
-The backend of the application will use Node.js, Express, MongoDB and Chai/Mocha.
+The backend of the application will use Node.js, Express and MongoDB

-## Consequences

-  *